Kallil-Belmonte/react-demo/deletar.md

 ### `What could have been done in a better way, what would I do in the next version`

-- A block that displays a general status of all beers/containers, telling the total number in which every beer/container is currently in.
+- A block that displays a general status of all beers/containers, telling the status and the total number of how many beers are in it.

 - A modal or page with all the beer data details, where the user may go when clicking in the beer card.